Home

 PostcardAuburn Machine Works Inc. in Auburn, Nebraska must have been pretty proud of their latest Jeep-A-Trench model when they had it photographed in front of their plant for this colorful advertising postcard (see the back, 100K JPEG).
 It's mounted on a shiny new late-1950s CJ-3B.

-(Note that although the postcard is possibly hand-tinted, the color looks accurate enough that it does raise the question again of what years Willys may have offered body-color wheels on the CJ-3B, rather than just black or white wheels.)
+(Note that the photo also raises the question again of what years Willys may have offered body-color wheels on the CJ-3B, rather than just black or white wheels.)

-Installation manualThe Jeep-A-Trench trenching attachment seen above was indeed a significantly improved model, compared with the earlier version seen in the postcard at right, on a CJ-3A.
+Installation manualThe Jeep-A-Trench "Gear-Draulic" trenching attachment seen above was a significantly improved model, compared with Auburn's earlier version seen in the postcard at right, on a CJ-3A.
 The boom is in digging position, with the the augers moving loose soil away from the trench.

 Weight Distribution